Skip to content

 test_pkg: str | None = None,

-"""Walk *tree* and return one finding per private-symbol import."""
+"""Walk *tree* and return one finding per private-symbol access."""

 for node in ast.walk(tree):